xamarin/xamarin-forms-samples/UserInterface/DualScreenDemos/README.md

 ---
 # Dual-Screen

-This sample demonstrates how to use the Xamarin.Forms `TwoPaneView` and `DualScreenInfo` classes so that you can develop apps for the Surface Duo and Surface Neo.
+This sample demonstrates how to use the Xamarin.Forms `TwoPaneView` and `DualScreenInfo` classes so that you can develop apps for the Surface Duo.

 For more information about this sample, see [Xamarin.Forms dual-screen](https://docs.microsoft.com/xamarin/xamarin-forms/app-fundamentals/dual-screen/).